On this panel, all page elements are presented as a nested list. Here you can select, move, nest, duplicate, rename and delete elements.

 All collaborators' actions are displayed on the page, so you can control the workflow.

 Export to Create React App

-Export to the Gatsby Project
+Export to Gatsby Project

 You can export your projects to Gatsby — one of the most popular static site generators.

-Push to GitHub repository
+Pushing commits to your GitHub repository

 You can create a GitHub repository for your project and commit changes.

-Copy-Paste of component styles
+Copy-paste of component styles